 These causes are often well understood, with some basic principles to follow to help offset them.
 Working to build a positive, non-toxic culture.
 Emphasizing safety and support for staff.
 Ensuring plenty of personal leave time.
 Offering availability of mental health interventions like counseling for any worker who should request it, as well as the time to do so.
 Allocated space for self-care sessions.

 These are all important action items, but they should be done in the context of a larger plan.
-There are a number of specific leadership models for doing so.
-The most predominant include transactional/reward leadership, democratic leadership, innovative leadership, situational leadership and transformational leadership.
-Let’s take a closer look at each.
+There are a number of specific leadership strategies in healthcare for doing so.
+The most predominant include transactional/reward leadership, democratic leadership, innovative leadership, situational leadership and transformational leadership styles.